Computer Science Course Offerings

 This lecture and laboratory course provides an introduction to the internal operations of digital computers.
 Topics include computer architecture, memory control, processing, I/O devices, machine language, microcode, instruction types and format, fetch-execute cycle, timing, I/O operations, interrupt handling, data representation, basic computer arithmetic, addressing modes and assembly language programming.
 Weekly laboratories will extend concepts discussed in lectures and focus on using the computer as an experimental tool.
 Working in teams, students will research a topic in computing, design a web site describing their findings and formally present their results.
 Prerequisite: CSCI 205.
 Fall semester.

-CSCI 289 Special Topics
+CSCI 289 Special Topics (two or four credits)

 This is a course designed for individual or group study through special arrangement with a faculty member.
 The content and methodology will be determined by the instructor.
-This course can be used to incorporate new material, new technologies and new methodologies to be introduced into the curriculum.
-Instructor’s consent required.
+This course can be used to incorporate new material, new technologies, and new methodologies to be introduced into the curriculum. instructor’s consent required.

 CSCI 321 Analysis of Algorithms

 This is a lecture and laboratory course that studies effectiveness, efficiency and clarity considerations in algorithm design and implementation.
 Both sequential and parallel algorithms are included.
 General techniques such as divide and conquer, greedy methods, dynamic programming, backtracking, searching and various traversals will be studied.
-Methodologies for analyzing algorithm efficiency are reviewed, providing basis for studying computational complexity, the classification of problems as being in classes P, NP and NP-complete according to their inherent difficulty.
+Methodologies for analyzing algorithm efficiency are reviewed, providing the basis for studying computational complexity, and the classification of problems as being in classes P, NP and NP-complete according to their inherent difficulty.
 Students will distinguish tractable problems (problems with efficient solutions) from intractable problems (problems whose known solutions are impractical regardless of how powerful the computer becomes).
 Prerequisite: CSCI 220.
+Alternate years.

 CSCI 322 Programming Languages